awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-pvdriver.md

 1. In the **Parameters** section, choose **Install** from the **Action** list\.

 1. For **Installation type**, choose one of the following:
-   + **Uninstall and reinstall**: The package is completely uninstalled, and then reinstalled\.
+   + **Uninstall and reinstall**: Uninstall and then reinstall the package\.
 The application is unavailable until the reinstallation completes\.
    + **In\-place update**: Only new or changed files are added to the existing installation according to instructions you provide in an `update` script\.
 The application remains available throughout the update process\.
-This option is not supported for AWS\-published packages\.
+This option isn't supported for AWS\-published packages\.

 1. In the **Name** field, enter **AWSPVDriver**\.
-You can leave the **Version** and **Additional Arguments** fields empty\.
+You can keep the **Version** and **Additional Arguments** fields empty\.

 1. In the **Targets** section, choose an option\.
 **Note**
 If you choose to target instances by using tags, and you specify tags that map to Linux instances, the association succeeds on the Windows instance but fails on the Linux instances\.
 The overall status of the association shows **Failed**\.

 1. In the **Specify schedule** section, choose an option\.
-Updated PV drivers are only released a few times a year, so you can schedule the association to run once a month, if you want\.
+Updated PV drivers are released a several times a year, so you can schedule the association to run once a month, if you want\.

 1. In the **Advanced options** section, for **Compliance severity**, choose a severity level for the association\.
 Compliance reporting indicates whether the association state is compliant or noncompliant, along with the severity level you indicate here\.
 For more information, see [About State Manager association compliance](sysman-compliance-about.md#sysman-compliance-about-association)\.